Trouble (Coldplay song): Release

 "Trouble" was released as the third single off Parachutes on 23 October 2000 in the United Kingdom and on 30 July 2001 in the United States.
-An associated extended play titled Trouble – Norwegian Live EP was released in the summer of 2001.
+An associated extended play titled Trouble – Norwegian Live EP was released on 5 February 2001.
 In 2003, the song was featured on Coldplay's live album called Live 2003.

 As they have for their other songs, Coldplay has refused to accept several offers to use "Trouble" for promotional tools.
 In 2004, the band rejected a multi-million Euro offer from Diet Coke and Gap to use the song and "Don't Panic", the fourth single from the album.
 They asked manager Phil Harvey to not refer such offers to them because "a discussion might lead to compromise".
 American actor Sylvester Stallone was interested to use the song for the soundtrack of his 2001 film Driven, but the band declined.
 The song was used in the season 1 finale of the FX television series The Shield.

 Reception

 "Trouble" was a commercial success.
 It reached number 10 on the UK Singles Chart, making it the band's second top 10 single in the United Kingdom after "Yellow".
 The performance of "Trouble" has been attributed to the "colossal home sales" of Parachutes in the United Kingdom.

 The positive reception of the single continued when the British outfit Lost Witness made a remixed version of the song, which was released and became "an unlikely dance floor anthem".
 With three singles successfully released, the band decided to abandon their initial plans of issuing "Don't Panic" as the fourth single of the album, deemed enough for a single album in the United Kingdom.
 "Don't Panic", however, was eventually released in some European regions.
+PopMatters listed the song's music video among the best of the year.

-In the United States, the single's chart performance was nearly as successful as that of "Yellow"'s.
+In the United States, the single's chart performance was nearly as successful as that of "Yellow".
 It has reached number 23 on the Billboard Adult Top 40 and 28 on the Billboard Modern Rock Tracks.
 Martin has claimed that the single had saved them from being a "one-hit wonder" band.
 The band, thinking it was not a "great single", surmised it would not perform well in the United States.
+In 2012, NPO Radio 2 placed the track at number 297 on their annual Top 2000.